Haunted Stairs That Count the Living in the Old School

 The door slammed shut.

 The warmth vanished.
-The railing felt solid again beneath my palm.
-My shoes felt heavy, real.
+The railing felt solid again.
+My shoes pressed heavy against the step.

 The whisper did not repeat fifteen.